kapyar/calendar/README.md

 2. Change address to server in WEB MultiJabber
 3. If u dont have a DB the entitymanager will create it for u
 4. Do registration, add friend and enjoy
-5. The app will notify everyone, that you want - via SMS[Outer service](http://smsc.ua/) or e-mail
+5. The app will notify everyone, that you want - via SMS([Outer service](http://smsc.ua/)) or e-mail